Rochelle's interest in California history was rekindled when she began leading tours at a local museum in an 1850s gold

-Shaded by the church walls and olive trees, the scene to the north shows rows of vegetables growing in the well-tended fields in the distance.
+The burial grounds are shaded by the church walls and olive trees.
+To the north in the distance are rows of vegetables growing in the well-tended fields.

 A Spanish Plaza

-San Juan Bautista is the only California mission which still faces a Spanish- style plaza which at one time was a typical plan for other mission churches.
+San Juan Bautista is the only California mission which still faces an existing Spanish-style plaza which at one time was a typical plan for other mission churches.

 The surrounding buildings and the open countryside still present a scene of a simpler time with an agrarian-based community.
 If you can ignore the modern vehicles, you might imagine yourself transported back in time.